 Local adjustments: U Points and more

 The poster feature of DPL’s 1.x release is the inclusion of U Point technology for local adjustments.
 This is integrated into the RAW processor software itself, meaning that all U Point changes you make to an image are fully non-destructive and can be tracked, modified or removed as you please.
 This is a significant advantage over other RAW processing software using U Points from the Nik Collection plugin, where changes are definitely destructive.
 Those alternate solutions write all your RAW changes destructively to a new TIFF file whenever you activate the Nik plugin.
 As you continue to move between your RAW processor software and the Nik Collection plugins, you keep generating new TIFFs with un-trackable, un-modifiable and un-reversible changes.
 This creates a workflow and file management hassle.
 No such problem in DPL!

-Another notable feature of DPL absent in alternatives is that it allows you to control contrast, micro-contrast and fine-contrast.
-This is very useful as it allows you to fine-tune how much “contrast sharpness” or “contrast bite” you want an image to have.
-Even more advanced options are available to allow control of contrast in the highlights, mid-tones and shadows separately.
+Another notable feature of DPL absent in alternatives is that it allows you to control micro-contrast and fine-contrast in addition to the standard “contrast” value.
+This is very useful as you can fine-tune how much “contrast sharpness” or “contrast bite” you want an image to have.
+Even more advanced options are available to allow contrast adjustments in the highlights, mid-tones and shadows separately.
 You may not use these every time, but it is good to have access to that additional level of control and flexibility when you need it.